EVENT STARTS IN

 BECOME PARTNER IN A EU-WIDE

-When we refer to ``emerging models of trans-disciplinarily`` we refer less to products which are merely the result of a trans-disciplinarily approach to design, but to ``intersections`` and ``convergences`` that have the power to cut across sectors and entirely disrupt existing disciplinarily models of design production and consumption.
-Some of todays key questions we explored in this symposium were ``where How are e do we find innovation today``, ``from which sector/s does innovation emerge?``.
-How are new trans-disciplinarily approaches redefining the design itself/the profile of designers/design processes & practices.
+When we refer to “emerging models of trans-disciplinarily” we refer less to products which are merely the result of a trans-disciplinarily approach to design, but to “intersections” and “convergences” that have the power to cut across sectors and entirely disrupt existing disciplinarily models of design production and consumption.
+We will be exploring key questions at the symposium, such as: “from which sector/s does design innovation emerge?”; “which design approaches are likely to lead to innovation?”; and “how are new trans-disciplinarily approaches redefining the design itself/the profile of designers/design processes and practices?”.

 Our hypothesis is that highly innovative, sometimes called disruptive innovation, wether it is disruptive new technologies such as networked robotics, products such as smart phones or autonomously driving cars, or services such as AirBnB or Uber, almost never emerge within the boundaries of a single sector.
 We call this trans-disciplinarily design eco-system.